-We have formal parlors adjacent to both our sanctuary and our chapel:
+We have gathering spaces adjacent to both our sanctuary and our chapel:

-- The Virginia Gilmer Room is used when a funeral/memorial service takes place in the sanctuary. - The Blair Hagan Room is used when a funeral/memorial service takes place in the chapel.
+- The Virginia Gilmer Room is used when a funeral/memorial service takes place in the sanctuary. - The Blair Hagan Room is used when a funeral/memorial service takes place in the chapel. - The Mullin Life Center is used when a larger space is needed and if available.